-Students entering UMass before Fall 2017 are eligible to receive credit for Math 131 and Math 132 based on completion of Math 233 with a grade of C or higher on the first try and completion of a quiz on the Math 132 material.
 Students entering UMass in Fall 2017 and later should contact Eric Sommers if they feel ready to begin their studies with Math 233 and do not have transfer or AP credit for Math 132.
-Generally, students taking A levels should begin their career with Math 132, while students taking IB with Higher Level math(s) with Option 9 (Calculus) who scored 6 or higher can consider beginning with Math 233.
+Students taking A levels should begin their career with Math 132, while students taking IB with Higher Level math(s) with Option 9 (Calculus) who scored 6 or higher can consider beginning with Math 233.
 In either case, a C or higher must be earned to receive credit for the precursor course(s).

 Note that if you choose to take the credits for Math 131 and 132, you cannot take either Math 131 or Math 132 for credit at UMass.

 Approval of Courses To Be Taken at Other Universities: Current students wishing to take a course during the summer months or while on leave from the University at another college or university must complete the Prior Approval form before they enroll in the course and then bring the form to the Mathematics Advising Office.